ltcmelo/psychec/README.md

 You might want to use this functionality to:

-- Enable, on incomplete programs, static analysis tools that require complete programs.
+- Enable, on incomplete programs, analyses that depend on complete programs.
-- Compile a snippet (e.g. retrieved from a bug tracker) for object-code inspection.
+- Generate test-input/mocks to validate functions in isolation.
-- Generate test-input data for a function in isolation..
+- Prototype an algorithm while only sketching its data-structures
-- Prototype an algorithm without specific data-structures.
+- Compile a snippet for inspection of static properties of its object code.

 ## Documentation and Resources

 - The Doxygen-generated [API](https://ltcmelo.github.io/psychec/api-docs/html/index.html).
 - A contributor's [wiki](https://github.com/ltcmelo/psychec/wiki).
-- An [online interface](http://cuda.dcc.ufmg.br/psyche-c/) that offers a glimpse of Psyche-C's type inference functionality.
+- An [online interface](http://cuda.dcc.ufmg.br/psyche-c/) that offers a glimpse of Psyche-C's type inference.
 - Articles/blogs:
   - [Dumping a C program’s AST with Psyche-C](https://ltcmelo.github.io/psychec/2021/03/03/c-ast-dump-psyche.html)
     (pt-BR) [Visualizando a AST de um programa C com o Psyche-C](https://www.embarcados.com.br/visualizando-a-ast-psyche-c/)